Introduction to SQL Operators

 1. AND Operator

-It gives preference to make use of multiple conditions with the WHERE clause.
+It gives preference to making use of multiple conditions with the WHERE clause.

-This makes a comparison between the expressions in the statement and returns true if either of the condition is True.
+This compares the expressions in the statement and returns true if either of the conditions is True.

 SELECT Fid , address FROM finance WHERE NOT FName = "Dany";

-A specific value is taken and it is compared with any of the values in the fields.
+A specific value is taken and compared with any of the values in the fields.

 Therefore, in this article, we have learned how to use different operators in SQL Statements with an implementation.
-Also, we came across the filtering of data from the database using respective conditions as the operators allow in checking two expressions to be the same.
+Also, we came across data filtering from the database using respective conditions as the operators allow checking two expressions to be the same.